mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/docs/SETUP.md

 ### Setup

+follow the below steps to setup local environment, create cluster, install argo-cd and install the base app of argo-cd. afterward, continue with [ARGO](./ARGO.md) document for Syncing apps within the cluster.

 #### 1. Setup local environment

 To ease the project development and reproducibility, I have used a nix shell to separate this project from my local setup.